Dean Traylor is a freelance writer and teacher who writes about various subjects, including education and creative writing.

 History of the Mysterious Spear

 In 1912, a failed painter came across a curious relic in a Vienna museum.
 The artifact—owned by the Hapsburgs, the rulers of the Austrian-Hungarian Empire— was a spearhead with a patch and a nail inserted within it.
 It didn’t originate from the Austrian-Hungarian Empire.
-In fact, it came from a much older and prestigious empire that once ruled all of Europe, the Middle East and Northern Africa.
-This Roman era spearhead had a legend all its own, and was considered to be one of the most sought after relics from the age of antiquity.
+In fact, it came from a much older and prestigious empire that once ruled all of Europe, the Middle East, and Northern Africa.
+This Roman-era spearhead had a legend all its own, and was considered to be one of the most sought-after relics from the age of antiquity.

 The painter knew this was no ordinary spearhead.
-This one held unimaginable powers; the type that could wipe away his failed attempt enroll in a prestigious art school in the heart of a vast empire.
+This one held unimaginable powers; the type that could wipe away his failed attempt to enroll in a prestigious art school in the heart of a vast empire.

 The spearhead went by several names: